ibm-cloud-docs/EventStreams/mirroring.md

 To select which topics are mirrored, a regular expression pattern can be configured by using [Mirroring User Controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).

-To allow consumer groups to switch between clusters, special topics are used to mirror consumer group offsets.
-These topics are named `A.checkpoints.internal`, where `A` is the alias of the source cluster.
-For example, `us-east.checkpoints.internal`.
-Consumers need to access these topics to seamlessly switch between clusters.
+Mirroring automatically translates consumer offsets between the source and target instances.
+In previous versions of {{site.data.keyword.messagehub}}, consumers had to use a special topic called `A.checkpoints.internal` (where `A` is the alias of the source cluster).
+This is no longer necessary, however the checkpoint topic continues to be created and updated by the mirroring process for backwards compatibility with existing applications.
+Applications that wish to make use of the checkpoints topic can use the [Kafka MirrorClient](https://kafka.apache.org/36/javadoc/org/apache/kafka/connect/mirror/MirrorClient.html){: external} to simplify access to the data held on this topic

-Finally, because of the naming of remote topics, avoid using cluster aliases as part of the Kafka resource names.
+Finally, because of the naming of remote topics:
+- Avoid using cluster aliases as part of the Kafka resource names.
+- Ensure that the remote topic name (e.g. source topic and source cluster alias) does not exceed the length limit for Kafka topics (249 characters).
+If a remote topic name exceeds this limit, messages will not be mirrored for the topic.

 ## Capacity planning
 {: #capacity_planning}